niklasarppe/CircuitLens/README.md

 ## Approach

-1. **Get the model running locally** and get a feel for its basic setup.
+1. Get the model running locally and get a feel for its basic setup.
-2. **Build simple test sequences** where the "right answer" (copy the earlier pattern) is unambiguous, plus a control condition with nothing to copy.
+2. Build simple test sequences where the "right answer" (copy the earlier pattern) is unambiguous, plus a control condition with nothing to copy.
-3. **Look at attention patterns** to find heads that seem to be doing the copying.
+3. Look at attention patterns to find heads that seem to be doing the copying.
-4. **Knock out individual heads**, one at a time, and see if that breaks the copying behavior.
+4. Knock out individual heads, one at a time, and see if that breaks the copying behavior.
-5. **Sanity-check across many random sequences** instead of trusting one example.
+5. Sanity-check across many random sequences instead of trusting one example.
-6. **Write it all up** -- including the dead ends and the numbers that surprised me.
+6. Write it all up, including the dead ends and the numbers that surprised me.

 ## Project Status

 Steps 1-5 are done.
-Currently writing up the results properly (step 6) and tidying up the code.
+Currently writing up the results properly and tidying up the code.

 ## Results

-Short version: yes, GPT-2 Small clearly does this copying trick, and a handful of specific attention heads seem responsible -- mostly heads other people have already found doing the same thing, which is a nice sanity check that the method works.
-One surprise: a head that looked promising by attention alone actually seems to work *against* copying once you test it directly, which lines up with something called "copy suppression" reported elsewhere.
+Short version: yes, GPT-2-Small clearly does this copying trick, and a handful of specific attention heads seem responsible.
+These are mostly heads other people have already found doing the same thing, which is a nice sanity check that the method works.
+One surprise is that a head that looked promising by attention alone actually seems to work *against* copying once you test it directly, which lines up with something called "copy suppression" reported elsewhere.
 Numbers and figures are in the report